Bible Study Lesson

 - And before, anybody could realize what was happening, there was a man lowered down from the roof by four men!
 Quite an attention grabber!

 - (You can do some research on the location of the house roof. )

 Q. What can be inferred form these four men’s action?

-- They were sure that if somehow if we can make him meet Jesus, he would be healed
+- They were sure that if somehow if they can make him meet Jesus, he would be healed.

 Q. What do you think about Jesus’ reply, “Son, your sins are forgiven”?